aplteam/Tatin/docs_archive/Tatin_Spec.md

 When a Registry is managed by a Server a file `tatin_index.json` will be created.
 The file will be re-created whenever the Server is started.

-Meta data regarding packages might be stored at a later stage in sub folders following certain naming conventions.
+Meta data regarding packages might be stored at a later stage following certain naming conventions.

 #### Example for a Registry